EvaFrossard/EvaFrossard.github.io/index.md

 In this analysis of video durations and frequencies, we used **Propensity Score Matching** to ensure fair comparisons between the different strategies.
 Since Youtubers differ in many ways (channel size, category, publication schedule, ...) and we don't want to compare channels with vastly different characteristics, we used PSM to match the channels of each duration or frequency bin with similar channels in the remaining database and ensure that any observed differences in recovery rates are more likely due to upload frequency or mean video duration than other confounding factors.

 As a side note, since the data from the YouNiverse stopped being sampled in 2019, we do not have any data on new updates Youtube introduce... and this include the great invention of the **Youtube Shorts**.
 This Tiktok wanabee might be a key for your Youtube rising fame if you're into short and dynamic videos !
-Just fyi...
+Just an fyi...

 ### A deep dive into topic transitions